jnclink/Custom-NN/README.md

 - Added the **L1** and **L2** regularizers

 - Building the network's architecture is now a bit more user-friendly : you no longer need to keep track of the output size of the previous layer to add a new Dense layer !
-Also, for the Activation layers, you can now simply input the name of the loss function (which is a string) instead of inputting the functions `activation` and `activation_prime` !
+Also, for the Activation layers, you can now simply input the name of the activation function (which is a string) instead of inputting the functions `activation` and `activation_prime` !

 - There are now **two ways of building the network's architecture** : one using the **`Network.add` method**, and one using the **`__call__` API**.
 Simply speaking, the `__call__` API allows you to build a network using code that is similar to the following code block :